 Conclusion Nikon D3500 vs Canon T7

 This is actually a tie.
 Both the Nikon D3500 and the Canon T7 are equally matched with each one winning on even counts and matching the other on the rest.
 It is hard to pick one over the other.
 And that is why two things will matter to you.
 One is the price and the other is ergonomics.

 Ergonomics is a subjective thing.
 You would be best off visiting a store, then you could actually pick both these cameras up in your hands and figure out which one feels right in your hands.

 The other deciding parameter is the price.
 The Canon T7 is a good 100 bucks cheaper.
 Both the cameras come with a kit lens.
 The 18-55mm wide zoom.
-Both Nikon and Canon have established lens lineup.
-Plus countless other compatible lenses are available from third party manufacturers.
+Both Nikon and Canon have established a lens lineup.
+Plus countless other compatible lenses are available from third-party manufacturers.
 There is no real reason to believe you have a distinct advantage over the other if you go with one brand.
 You will find plenty of lens options to choose from regardless of the brand you go for.
-And in the right hands, both these cameras are equally good in capturing great images.
+And in the right hands, both these cameras are equally good at capturing great images.